10 Simple Tips And Remedies to Relieve Hemorrhoid Itching.

 4. Pat the area completely dry afterward — leaving moisture on the skin makes itching worse

-Doing one before bed and one in the morning is ideal when you're dealing with a flare-up.
+Doing one before bed and one in the morning is ideal during a flare-up.

 5. Use a Cold Pack for Sudden Itch Flare-Ups

-• Repeat every few hours during a bad flare-up
+3. Repeat every few hours during a bad flare-up — works especially well at night when itching spikes.

 6. Apply a Thin Layer of Petroleum Jelly